 How much do you really know about the plan?
 It is actually pretty simple if you read the document:

 It does not take spaying off the table and accepts the current AML.
-It does no management planning on forage allocations, range improvements or stocking levels (Herd Management Area Plans that the BLM simply turned in the “gather plan.”)
+It does no management planning on forage allocations, range improvements or stocking levels (Herd Management Area Plans that the BLM simply turned into the “gather plan.”)

 Nothing in this plan addresses any actual management deficit that led to the edge of the entire collapse of the system.
 In fact, it pushes the program closer to that edge while it creates a massive impact to the herds we have left in the US.
 It also increases the cost to the taxpayer to shirk basic mandates and continue the political game.